Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer SDK for .NET Standard Adapters version 1.12 to 1.14.
+* Compatible with Lightstreamer SDK for .NET Standard Adapters version 1.15 and newer.
 * For instructions compatible with Lightstreamer SDK for .NET Adapters version 1.11, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/releases/tag/for_standard_1.11).